 Submission To Arbitration: Members of the church must agree to submit to binding Christian arbitration any legal matters within the church that cannot otherwise be resolved, and expressly waive any and all rights in law and equity to bring any civil disagreement before a court of law, except that judgment upon the award rendered by the arbitrator may be entered in any court having jurisdiction thereof.

-Arbitration Procedures: The procedures for arbitration shall be as adopted by the church council.
-If the church council has not adopted procedures, the church will use arbitration procedures provided by the National Center for Life and Liberty.
+Arbitration Procedures: The procedures for arbitration shall be as adopted by the church Governing Board.
+If the church Governing Board has not adopted procedures, the church will use arbitration procedures provided by the National Center for Life and Liberty.
 This arbitration provision is ecclesiastical and faith-based in nature and is intended to operate under the rules and guidelines of this local church.
 It is not intended to operate under any state or federal guidelines for arbitration.

 ARTICLE 12